 "And I don't suppose you'll tell me where you heard that?" asked Haslush suspiciously.

 "Can't," Zorian confirmed.
 "It seemed reliable to me, though."

 "I see," Haslush sighed.
 He poured some more alcohol into his glass and took a sip.
 "I hate the summer festival, you know?
-Virtually all buildings have their warding schemes loosened while it lasts, the huge amount of visitors makes it hard to spot troublemakers in time, and the mayor and other bigheads want all sort of stupid things done in preparation of it.
+Virtually all buildings have their warding schemes loosened while it lasts, the huge amount of visitors makes it hard to spot troublemakers in time, and the mayor and other bigheads want all sorts of stupid things done in preparation for it.
 It's a perfect time for criminals and terrorists of all stripes to go wild in the city."

 Huh.
 Zorian didn't actually know that until now.

 "So how are these people going to smuggle in goddamn war trolls of all things, and what are they trying to accomplish?"